kvnallsn/webforms/README.md

 ### Field Attributes

 #### `#[validate(...)]`

+The `#[validate(...)]` attribute accepts either a pre-defined validator (e.g., `email`) or a key-value pair (e.g., `min_length`) where the key represents what to validate and the value represents the validation critera.
+See the table below for all currently implemented validators.

 | Validator    | Type    | Argument Type | Description                                                             | Notes |
 | ------------ | ------- | ------------- | ----------------------------------------------------------------------- | ----- |